asu-cis-capstone/awesome/Feedback.md

  4. Login page to access backend to update content
  5. Correct Google AdSense to be responsive
  6. Work with client to develop seperate social media postings

+###### Primary feedback from users as well as client.
+Will continue to test as new features are developed and integrated.